How to Celebrate Women’s History Month at Work: A Guide to Empowerment

 How to Attract and Retain Female Employees in Your Company

-• Offer family-friendly benefits: According to a guide created by Women’s Empowerment Principles, offering family-friendly policies attracts better talent and keeps women in full-time positions.
-They also mention that it helps close the wage gap and more women occupy leadership and board positions.
+Family-friendly policies attract better talent and keep women in full-time positions.
+They also help close the wage gap and assist women in occupying leadership and board positions.

-Women (and people in general) love working for higher purposes and is often a core driver of workplace satisfaction.
-Asia drives that point home by saying, “it is about being true to yourself because from there you’re showing up in a way that others respond to even better.”
+“It’s about being true to yourself because from there, you’re showing up in a way that others respond to even better.”

 Be sure to listen to the entire podcast with Asia Bribiesca-Hedin to better understand the significance and benefits of empowering women in the workplace.
-You’ll also hear about what you can do to make your workplace more welcoming and engaging for current and future hires.
+You’ll also learn what you can do to make your workplace more welcoming and engaging for everyone.

 Team Contributor